astronomer/docs/learn/intro-to-airflow.md

 ## Running Airflow

-There are many ways to run Airflow, Astronomer recommends:
+There are many ways to run Airflow, some of which are easier than others.
+Astronomer recommends:

-- To use the open-source [**Astro CLI**](https://docs.astronomer.io/astro/cli/get-started-cli) to run Airflow locally.
-The Astro CLI is the easiest way to create a local Airflow instance running in [Docker](https://www.docker.com/) and free to use for everyone.
+- Using the open-source [**Astro CLI**](https://docs.astronomer.io/astro/cli/get-started-cli) to run Airflow locally.
+The Astro CLI is the easiest way to create a local Airflow instance running in [Docker](https://www.docker.com/) and is free to use for everyone.
-- To use [**Astro**](https://astronomer.io/try-astro) to run Airflow in production.
+- Using [**Astro**](https://astronomer.io/try-astro) to run Airflow in production.
+Astro is a fully-managed SaaS application for data orchestration that helps teams write and run data pipelines with Apache Airflow at any level of scale.
 A free trial is available.

-To learn more about other options for running Airflow, see [the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html).
 All Airflow installations include the mandatory Airflow components as part of their infrastructure: the webserver, the scheduler, the database, and the executor.
 See [Airflow components](airflow-components.md) for more information.

 ## Resources